-For many years it has been assumed by many that Christians and Muslims served the same God, that its only in the mode of worship or language involved that they differed.
-That belief is however being challenged today by the upsurge of islamic attacks and persecution of the Christian faith in many parts of the world.
+For many years it has been assumed by many that Christians and Muslims served the same God, that it is only in the mode of worship or language involved that they differed.
+That belief is however being challenged today by the upsurge of Islamic attacks and persecution of the Christian faith in many parts of the world.

 Logically, when there are two opposing religious views, both cannot be true and cannot be from the same source.
-Perhaps in an attempt to evade this chasm, Muhammad tried to psyche the Christians and Jews of his time “…Our God is the same as your God, and we are surrendered unto him” (sura 29:45).
-But elsewhere, this gnomic claim is quickly thrown aside where he says to Christians “…the Law and the gospel and all the revelation that has come to you from YOUR LORD” (5:68).
+Perhaps in an attempt to evade this chasm, Muhammad tried to psyche the Christians and Jews of his time saying: “…Our God is the same as your God, and we are surrendered unto him” (Sura 29:45).
+But elsewhere, this gnomic claim is quickly thrown aside where he says to Christians to adhere by “the Law and the gospel and all the revelation that has come to you from YOUR LORD” (Sura 5:68).

 A way to approach the issue is to compare the God revealed in the Quran with the God who has revealed Himself in the Bible.

 The God of the Bible is called Yahweh nearly 9,000 times but Allah is not called by that name even once in the Quran.
 While God is referred to as Elohim more than 2,500 times in the Bible, the word never appears for Allah in the Quran.
-God revealed Himself to Moses as “the God of Abraham, Isaac and Jacob” and He told Moses “this is my name for ever, and this is my memorial unto all generations” (Ex 3:15).
-But Allah was never addressed as this even once.
+God revealed Himself to Moses as “the God of Abraham, Isaac and Jacob” and He told Moses “this is my name for ever, and this is my memorial unto all generations” (Exodus 3:15).
+But Allah was never addressed as this even once in the Quran.

 The God of the Bible is called “the God of Israel”.
 He calls the Jews His chosen people.
-He says they are “the apple of [My] eye” (Zec 2:8) and gave the land of Israel to them as an inheritance forever as the Bible shows.
-But the Allah of Islam has a special hatred against the the Jews.
-In Sura 5:51, muslims are warned: “Take not the Jews and Christians as friends…” In Sura 98:6, Jews are called “the worst of creatures” and “the vilest of animals in Allah’s sight” (8:55).
-Sura 5:78 also says the children of Israel are cursed by the tongue of David and of Jesus.
+He says they are “the apple of [My] eye” (Zech.
+2:8) and gave the land of Israel to them as an inheritance forever as the Bible shows.
+But the Allah of Islam has a special hatred against the Jews.
+In Sura 5:51, Muslims are warned: “Take not the Jews and Christians as friends…” Jews and Christians are called “the worst of creatures” (98:6) and “the vilest of animals in Allah’s sight” (8:55).
+Sura 5:78 also says the children of Israel are cursed by the tongue of David and Jesus.
 Would Jesus curse His own brothers in the flesh blessed by God?
-No. Allah can’t be the same as the God speaking in the Bible.
+No. Allah can’t be the same as the God of the Bible.

 In several places in Scripture, God chose Jerusalem as His holy city.
-Forty times He calls Jerusalem “the city of David” and repeated promised that the Messiah will be descended from David and rule on David’s throne in Jerusalem over the world (2Chr.
-6:6, 33:7, Ps 89:3-29).
-Never does the Bible refer to Mecca or Medina, whereas Jerusalem is mentioned 800 times.
+Forty times He calls Jerusalem “the city of David” and repeatedly promised that the Messiah will be descended from David and rule on David’s throne in Jerusalem over the world (2Chr.
+6:6, 33:7, Psa.
+89:3-29).
+The Bible never refers to Mecca or Medina but mentions the city of Jerusalem about 800 times.

 God revealed Himself as a Father.
 But no where in the Quran is Allah called a “father”.
+Allah has “neither sons nor daughters” in any form (Sura 6:100).
 He is not a father, he has no Son and he is not a Spirit.
-While man was made in God’s likeness (Gen 1:25-27), the Quran says there is nothing in Allah’s likeness (Q 112:4).
+While man was made in God’s likeness (Gen. 1:25-27), the Quran says there is nothing in Allah’s likeness (Sura 112:4).